xuzuodong/xuzuodong/README.md

 ### 👋 Hi there!

-I'm Ted Xu, a software engineer.
+I'm Zuodong Xu, a software engineer.